You may have seen a warning similar to this one when trying to log in to cPanel or WHM on your VPS or dedicated server:

 A self-signed certificate, on the other hand, is not verified by a third party.
 Your server issues its own SSL certificate so that it may serve encrypted HTTPS access to visitors.
 There is no third party verification of whether you are connecting to a trusted server.

-Self-signed certificates cause modern web browsers to display a warning or SSL connection error when visiting websites that use them.
+Self-signed certificates cause modern web browsers to display a warning (similar to the warning above) or SSL connection error when visiting websites that use them.
 The warning is meant to prevent sites from establishing encrypted connections using a certificate from another domain to trick users into submitting personal information.

-When connecting to your GreenGeeks VPS or dedicated server, you can safely bypass the warning.
+When connecting to your GreenGeeks VPS or dedicated server that does not have an SSL certificate installed for the server hostname, or if you are using a self-signed certificate, you can safely bypass the warning.
 The steps for bypassing the warning will vary by browser, but they will be shown to you when you the warning is triggered.

 In Google Chrome, click the “Advanced” button, then the “Proceed to…. (unsafe)” link.